 About_

-I'm a first-year DPhil (PhD) student, broadly interested in developing machine learning approaches to problems involving biomolecular structure.
+broadly interested in machine learning approaches to biomolecular structure and design.

-In this work, I am very fortunate to be supervised by Prof Charlotte Deane,
+In this work, I am fortunate to be supervised by Prof Charlotte Deane,

 In the past, I've tackled enzyme-substrate interaction prediction using protein language models, and also had a brief stint in theoretical chemical physics,